tparchman/F25_BIOL792/README.md

 * **Computer with Linux/Linux operating system** Students with Mac computers already have machines running Linux and are ready to go.
 Same goes for students running Linux (Ubuntu, Centos, etc.).
-Students using computers running a windows OS or will need to figure out how to install Linux or a Linux emulator on their machine.
+Students using computers running a windows OS will need to figure out how to install Linux or a Linux emulator on their machine.
+Details on options on provided under the [LinuxI directory[(https://github.com/tparchman/F25_BIOL792/tree/main/week1_LinuxI)

 * **Supplemental primers, readings and assignments** will be announced during the class and provided on the [course github page](https://github.com/tparchman/F25_BIOL792).